 The 29 was the first to be built and has a slightly different lazarette than the 30, but both use the same hull and are largely the same boat.
 The 29 was produced from 1966 to 1971, while the 30 was built from 1968 to 1978.
 They totaled about 345 boats.

 They have the head-turning look of a classic sailboat — long overhangs, graceful lines, a distinctive cabin and plenty of exterior teak.
 Most 29s have tillers, while most 30s have wheel steering.

 The 29 and 30 have a traditional V-berth that narrows sharply at the bow, where your feet go, but has plenty of room at the other end.
 Next is a smallish head to port, with room for a toilet and small sink, and a hanging closet to starboard that functions well once shelves are installed.

 The salon was furnished in a number of ways.
 One version of the double-settee model has 11 storage bins with doors — all done in mahogany — scattered in the salon and V-berth.
 The dinette model has a large galley to starboard and, to port, a small dinette that can be transformed into a double berth.
 Many 30s have one or even two quarter berths.

 The hull is thick polyester resin and well-supported with bulkheads.
-It has a full keel with cutaway forefoot and attached rudder, a design that ensures minimal damage if/when you run aground.
+It has a long keel with cutaway forefoot and attached rudder, a design that ensures minimal damage if/when you run aground.
 The ballast is enclosed, which means you don’t have to worry about aging keel bolts breaking.